The Ultimate Guide to Caring for “”Bamboo”” Plants

 • Reduce watering as temperatures drop and growth slows.

-• Apply a slow-release fertilizer to prepare for winter.
+• Apply a slow-release fertilizer to prepare the plant for winter.

 • Cut back any dead or yellowing leaves to maintain appearance.